 Partisan complaints about media bias are nothing new.
-Conservatives have long argued that most mainstream print and television outlets tilt left, aside from the obvious example of Fox News.
+Conservatives have long argued that most mainstream print and television outlets tilt left.
 Progressives counter this assertion by suggesting that, despite the dearth of conservatives among MSM journalism, the companies that run the media are ultimately beholden to capitalistic, corporate interests, which makes them inherently conservative.
 And around and around we go.

 A story I saw reported about a week ago provides a helpful case study as to what real media bias may look like in practice.
 I like this example because it involves a set of underlying, indisputable facts, not an opinion-driven story.
 Yet, a fact-based foundation doesn’t immunize a news item from bias when the choice of how to present those facts makes all the difference.

 The data in question comes from an annual survey conducted by Public Policy Polling (PPP).
 In it, PPP asked respondents whether they “trust” or “do not trust” different news outlets.
 Here’s a link to the full report, but allow me to hit a few highlights before I move on to the media’s response to same.
 This is a summary of the findings:

 1. The outlets mentioned by the survey were ABC, CBS, CNN, Comedy Central (meaning Stewart and Colbert), Fox News, MSNBC, NBC, and PBS.